-Munro Leys are heavily involved in all of Fiji’s major business sectors, including tourism, mining, and other primary industries, services, finance, manufacturing, media and information technology, utilities and infrastructure.
+Munro Leys is heavily involved in all of Fiji’s major business sectors, including tourism, mining, other primary industries, services, finance, manufacturing, media and information technology, utilities and infrastructure.

 Fiji is an island state.
 It has a small and relatively well-regulated shipping sector, critical for moving domestic passengers and goods and for outer islands tourism.
-The maritime transport sector is regulated by the Ships Registration Decree 2013 and the Maritime Transport Decree 2013 with effect from 1 January 2015.
+The maritime transport sector is regulated by the Ships Registration Act 2013 and the Maritime Transport Act 2013 with effect from 1 January 2015.
 Offshore participation in the Fiji shipping industry remains restricted.
 We advise owners, charterers and insurers in Fiji and offshore on charters, taxation, licensing, vessel sales and related areas.
-We assist clients in vessel arrests, cargo and passenger claims.
+We assist clients in vessel arrests (insurance), cargo and passenger claims.
 Additionally, non-resident international shipping tax is payable on each voyage, see tax rates below.

 Alternative Dispute Resolution

 Fiji has been slow to take up ADR, with only a limited number of experienced commercial mediators and arbitrators.
 Many of them are Munro Leys lawyers.
-Nicholas Barnes has led private sector law firm efforts to promote ADR through the fledgling Pacific Centre for Dispute Assessment and Resolution (PACDAR), which is now involved in mediator training.
 The Fiji Mediation Centre was officially launched in October 2015 and has an affiliation with the Singapore International Mediation Centre and Singapore International Arbitration Centre.

 Fiji only became a signatory to the 1958 Convention on the Recognition of Foreign Arbitral Awards (New York Convention) in 2010.
 Fiji law on international arbitration and enforcement of international awards is therefore not well developed.
+However, Fiji has an International Arbitration Act 2017 which came into effect on 4 December 2018.
+The Act makes provision for the conduct of international arbitrations based on the model law adopted by the United Nations commission on international trade law on international commercial arbitration and gives effect to the New York convention on the recognition and enforcement of foreign arbitral awards.
 Clients need to carefully consider jurisdiction and law clauses in cross-border contracts with Fiji parties.

 Fiji’s aviation sector is small but relatively well regulated.
 Munro Leys has worked in it for more than 50 years advising local foreign airlines, financiers, insurers and foreign law firms on aircraft transactions, accidents and passenger and cargo claims.
-Richard Naidu and Nehla Basawaiya are co-authors of the Fiji chapter of McBain on Aviation Finance.
+Richard Naidu is a co-author of the Fiji chapter of McBain on Aviation Finance.

 Banking and Securities